 In case you were wondering, these are freshwater fish, not saltwater fish, so the saline content in the water absolutely needs to be at a minimum.
 Next, when it comes to the hardness of the water, which is the amount of dissolved calcium and magnesium in the water, platys prefer the water to be a little on the soft side.
 However, like we said, these little guys are fairly hardy, so a water hardness level (dH) between 10 and 25 will do just fine.

 Related to this is the acidity of the water.
 Platys prefer the water to be either neutral or slightly basic.
-A pH level between 7 and 8 will do just fine, with the ideal being around 7.5.
+A pH level between 7 and 8 will do just fine, with the ideal being around 7.5 (if you need help reducing pH then see this guide for help).
 Finally, just like other fish, platys do not do well in waters with lots of toxins, ammonia, nitrates, nitrites, and other unwanted substances.
 In other words, be sure to get a good filter that engages in all 3 major types of water filtration, those being mechanical, biological, and chemical.

 Ideal Tank Mates